ACCESS for ELLs

 Parents have the right to make educational decisions for their child, including whether to participate in statewide testing.
 Please check with your school principal for more information.

-The Fairbanks North Star Borough School District will administer the Measures of Academic Progress (MAP) during the fall, winter, and spring.
+The Fairbanks North Star Borough School District will administer the Measures of Academic Progress (MAP) to grades 3-9 during the fall and winter for reading, language, and math tests.
 MAP is a computer-based assessment that creates a personalized exam by adapting to each student's learning level.
 Assessment data and essential information about what each student knows and is ready to learn is available within 24 hours.